Free Michigan Driving Test 2026

 Taking the Michigan Permit Test

 Alright, you’ve studied and are ready to take the permit test.
-Here’s what you need to know.
+You must visit a Secretary of State branch office to take the knowledge test.

 Scheduling the Test